expressjs/express/Security.md

 Alpha and Beta releases are unstable and **not suitable for production use**.
 Vulnerabilities found in pre-releases should be reported according to the [Reporting a Bug](#reporting-a-bug) section.
-Due to the unstable nature of the branch it is not garanteed that the fix will be released in the next pre-release.
+Due to the unstable nature of the branch it is not guaranteed that any fixes will be released in the next pre-release.

 ## Disclosure Policy